maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 I soldered all resistors at the front side - [JLCPCB](https://jlcpcb.com/DMP) will only mount components on one side.
 I moved a LED around to check that all segments are working - before I solder the 7-segments.

+Here you see [one LED blinking](https://youtu.be/dpqHkJS7RNk) to prove that the flashing worked.

+I still have a problem.
+After power-on it is not blinking :-(

 (end)